microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

    ![The Hash Match dialog shows spilled data warnings.](media/ssms-memory-grant-feedback-old.png 'Query execution plan showing spilled data')

 3. Either highlight and delete everything in the query window, or open a new query window.
 Paste the following query to execute the select query that contains the hash match once more.
-If you opened a new query window instead of reusing this one, make sure to click the **Include Actual Execution Plan** button to enable it. **Execute** the query.
+If you opened a new query window instead of reusing this one, make sure to select the **Include Actual Execution Plan** button to enable it. **Execute** the query.

    ```sql
    USE sales;